 Why We Love Turkeys – But Might Not Want Them in the Yard

 - Damage and Messes: Turkeys are quite strong and can easily damage small feeders.
-As they explore a yard or garden, they are also apt to damage young plants, garden produce, patio furniture or decorative items.
-Feces, shed feathers and scratched areas can also create large, unsightly messes, not only in a birder's backyard but in adjacent yards where neighbors may not appreciate visits from wild turkeys.
+As they explore a yard or garden, they can also damage young plants, garden produce, patio furniture, or decorative items.
+Feces, shed feathers, and scratched areas can also create large, unsightly messes, not only in a birder's yard but in adjacent yards where neighbors may not appreciate visits from wild turkeys.

 How to Attract Turkeys